How to choose vision insurance or a vision benefits plan

 Begin by reviewing one or two years in your personal records to find out what kinds of eye care services you and your family members have used in the past and how many times these services were used by each family member.

-This information will give you an idea of what your future needs will be.
+This information can give you an idea of what your future needs might be.

 Then take a look at a number of available plans and ask yourself: